 Anemones tend to spread whether you prune them or not.
 Deadheading and removing dried flowers won’t stop them from spreading because they tend to expand through the roots instead.

 When should you cut back anemones entirely at the end of the season?

 Wait until the fall or the first frost for most varieties for cutting Anemones down completely.
 Leave a few inches of stems and foliage until the spring to protect the roots from damage over the winter.

-It’s up to you if you want a neat look with deadheading or not.
+Whether you want a neat look with deadheading is up to you.
 Anemones won’t mind what you do either way unless you are concerned about humidity issues in the shadier parts of your garden.
 Deadheading may increase blooming slightly for a few select varieties.